 Exodus 20:1-17; 1 Corinthians 1:22-25; John 2:13-25

-In the Second Reading Paul tells the Corinthian converts that the message of the cross is foolishness to those who are perishing.
+In the Second Reading we have the message of the cross that it is foolishness to those who are perishing.
 But for those who are saved, it is the power of God.
-The message of the cross is the message of love of Jesus that was summarized in two Commandments, namely the love God and loving ones neighbors.
-Paul tells them that he and his companions proclaimed Christ crucified.
-He is the power of God and he is the wisdom of God.
-Paul in fact could not have found a more striking expression for the inscrutable nature of God.
-He tells them that to the unbelievers, this cross is a stumbling block and a sign of foolishness.
-It was impossible for them to accept that the Messiah could suffer such an ignominious death at the hands of his own people.
+The message of the cross is the message of love of Jesus that was summarized in two Commandments.
+First, love God and the love of ones neighbours accepting them as one would expect them to reciprocate.
+If we say about the Ten Commandments that they are foolish to us, then we are perishing.
+Either we live by the teachings of God or we do not!
+We are called upon to choose one or the other and there is no way in between.
+We proclaim Christ crucified.
+To the unbelievers, this is a stumbling block and foolishness.
+They claim that if Jesus was God, why did the angels not rescue Him from being crucified?
 They fail to perceive that in Divine love, Jesus took our place on the cross.
 He died for our sins so we, as children of God, may inherit the Heavenly Kingdom.
-Those who think they can see are in reality blind.
-God’s foolishness is wiser than human wisdom.
+Hence Paul says God’s foolishness is wiser than human wisdom.
 God’s weakness is stronger than human strength.
 For us who are faithful children of God, Christ is our power.
 Through the indwelling Holy Spirit, in our hearts, we perceive the wisdom of God.
-Jews and Greeks will believe in Christ as the power and wisdom of God only when they allow God’s grace to uproot their prejudices.
-They need to admit that God does not have to live up to their standards.